cfpb/design-system/docs/pages/forms.md

       How you answer these questions will help you decide how to structure the form.
 It can help to think in terms of levels: sections, subsections, groups, etc. Try not to worry about how those levels should be represented in the interface until you have a broader understanding of the overall structure.

-      For example, on a website, you might choose to have one section per page, or multiple sections per page.
-It depends on what’s going to work best for your users.

-      See the example structures below.
     variations:
       - variation_description: >-
           All sections are positioned on a single page.